gabrieleto/nanomator/README.md

 # nanomator
-A simple MonoGame script for animations
+A simple MonoGame script for animations.

 # Contributing
 The script is open-source, so anyone can modify it.